 Biden administration responds after FAA held flights nationwide

-Flights at most US airports are being held at the gate until at least 9 a.m.
-ET after a computer outage at the Federal Aviation Administration.
+Flights at most US airports were held at the gate for over an hour after a computer outage at the Federal Aviation Administration.

-"The FAA has ordered airlines to pause all domestic departures until 9 a.m.
-Eastern Time to allow the agency to validate the integrity of flight and safety information," the FAA said.
+Around 7 a.m.
+ET, the FAA said that flights throughout the U.S. would be grounded until 9 a.m ET.
 The agency said at 8:15 a.m.
 ET some flights out of Newark, New Jersey, and Atlanta could resume.

-Flights elsewhere were expected to begin taking off around 9 a.m.
-ET.
+Shortly before 9 a.m.
+ET, the FAA said flights were starting to resume elsewhere.

+"Normal air traffic operations are resuming gradually across the U.S. following an overnight outage to the Notice to Air Missions system that provides safety info to flight crews.
+The ground stop has been lifted," the FAA said.

 President Joe Biden responded to the incident early Wednesday morning.